 Trailhead parking lot.

-BY TRAIN: The closest train station to the trailhead is Kadohara Station (勝原駅).
+The closest train station to the trailhead is Kadohara Station (勝原駅).
 You will need to take the JR Etsumihoku Line (越美北線) to get there.
 The earliest train arrives at 10:33 (leaving Fukui Station at 9:08).
-The trains run every four hours and the next one won’t get you in until 14:02 (probably too late to complete the hike before dark leisurely).
+The trains run every four hours, and the next one won’t get you in until 14:02 (probably too late to complete the hike before dark leisurely).

-BY BUS: There is not any bus access to the trailhead that I could find.
-If you know otherwise, please let me know and I will update this information.
+I could not find bus access to the trailhead.
+If you know otherwise, please let me know, and I will update this information.

 Mt Arashima Map